apollojain/hab_android/README.md

 ...
 ```
 #### Part 5 ####
-Now go to Palette -> Text Fields under the Large Text.
+Now go to Palette -> Text Fields and drag over a Plain Text field.
 Type "center_horizontal" into Gravity.
 Change the "Padding Top" to 20dp.
 Go to Palette -> Form Widgets and drag a Button into the gray area of your
 screen.
 Go down to "Width" in the right-hand panel and type "fill_parent" into your